Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

 Gestational Carriers

 If baby is arriving via surrogacy and the gestational carrier will be providing milk for baby, I can meet with her to discuss establishing lactation and pumping, storing, and shipping milk.
-Although I would not charge an additional administrative fee, the GC would have to be covered under her insurance unless the intended parent choses to self-pay for her consultations.
+Although I would not charge an additional fee, the GC would have to be covered under her insurance unless the intended parent choses to self-pay for her consultations.

-When a parent is approved with TLN, both parent and lactation consultant are notified via email.
+When a parent is approved with Wildflower or TLN, both parent and lactation consultant are notified via email.
 When this happens, I follow up as soon as possible by sending the parent a scheduling link.

 Any additional questions?
 Feel free to email me or schedule a free mini consultation!